 The section after that formatting takes all of the data, and combines it.
 In a parallel branch, the image field is pulled in.
 Because images are a little more complicated to update, there are a few extra steps that are used to format the field that holds the image, and update it with a new image.

-In this section, we are using an API Import to pull in the existing collection items from Webflow.
-We want to update existing items, so at some point we needed to get the _ids from Webflow into Parabola.
+In this section, we are using a Webflow Import to pull in the existing collection items from Webflow.
+We want to update existing items, so at some point we needed to get the ID for each item from Webflow into Parabola.
 This is that time.

 That looks something like this:

 We use Insert row numbers step to give each section something to join on, so that the first row from the API data updates the first item in our list.
 After that join, we just map the fields and are done!